-Juncker calls for extra push ahead of UK Brexit vote
+EU official Juncker calls for extra push before Brexit vote

-BUCHAREST, Romania (AP) — The European Union and Britain’s prime minister are seeking new ways to avoid a no-deal departure of the U.K. from the bloc but the EU Commission president insists there cannot be a renegotiation of the draft Brexit deal.
+BUCHAREST, Romania (AP) — A top European Union official said Friday that the bloc wants to help Britain’s prime minister avoid a no-deal departure from the EU, but insisted there can’t be any renegotiation of the Brexit divorce deal.

-Jean-Claude Juncker said Friday that despite the difficulties of British Prime Minister Theresa May to get the deal through parliament, he continues to hope she can pull it off next Tuesday.
+European Commission President Jean-Claude Juncker said that despite Prime Minister Theresa May’s struggles to get the deal through Parliament, he continues to hope she can secure backing for it in a vote on Tuesday.

-To help her get the deal through, “We are checking with Downing Street what the clarifications could amount to,” he said, adding: “They should not be confused with a renegotiation.”
+“We are checking with Downing Street what the clarifications could amount to” to help May get the deal approved, he said.

-“I don’t like the prospect of a no deal.
-It would be a catastrophe,” he said on a visit to Romania, which has taken over the rotating EU presidency.

 Most Read Business Stories